-Pursuing peace means to make it your intention every minute of every day.
-It means to consciously and deliberately choose peace instead of letting anxiety, stress and urgency hijack your thinking.
+Pursuing peace means making it your intention every minute of every day.
+It means consciously and deliberately choosing peace instead of letting anxiety, stress and urgency hijack your thinking.
 It means to recognize that the time you spend resting, praying, and meditating or anything else that activates your sense of peace is just as important as the time you spend working.
 Peace allows you to achieve your goals without stress and anxiety.

-Sheri writes a number of things that are responsible for human unhappiness in her book: Here are two that I want to highlight:
+Sheri writes several things that are responsible for human unhappiness in her book: Here are two that I want to highlight:

 This is when we disregard our connection with God.
-To be happy, we must be open to having a fellowship with God and let him touch our lives every day.
-I have found that when I try to control things I experience anxiety and stress but when I let go and let God, I enjoy my day and am able to focus on what I need to do.
-I use this analogy with the things that I have no control of.
+To be happy, we must be open to having a fellowship with God and letting him touch our lives every day.
+I have found that when I try to control things I experience anxiety and stress but when I let go and let God, I enjoy my day and can focus on what I need to do.
+I use this analogy with the things that I have no control over.
 It’s like being in a plane and the pilot tells you to buckle up your seat belt and enjoy the ride.
-I can choose to panic every time the plane hits a turbulence or I can choose to relax and enjoy the ride as I have no control of what the plane will do at 30,000 feet.
+I can choose to panic every time the plane hits turbulence or I can choose to relax and enjoy the ride as I have no control over what the plane will do at 30,000 feet.

 Only You Can Be the Best You